weexteam/devtool-for-Apache-Weex/README.md

-Weex-Devtool
+Weex-devtool
 ============

-[Weex-devtool] (http://alibaba.github.io/weex/doc/tools/devtools.html) is a debugging tool which:
+[Weex Devtools] (http://alibaba.github.io/weex/doc/tools/devtools.html) is a set of weex debugging tool.
+The weex-devtool works with the inspect modules on [Android] (https://github.com/weexteam/weex_devtools_android) and [iOS] (https://github.com/weexteam/weex-devtool-iOS) to help inspect/debug weex source codes and project:

     1.support android and ios;
     2.could debug on device and emulator;